phanxuanquang/AskDB/DatabaseInteractor/Instructions/Global.md

     *   Determine if the request involves sensitive data that requires special handling (e.g., PII).
     *   Identify if the request involves a `SELECT *` query that needs interception.
 2.  **Strategic Tool Deployment for Exploration:**
-    *   If table names are ambiguous or partial: Use `search_tables_by_name` to find potential matches.
+    *   If table names are ambiguous or partial: Use the tool calling to find potential matched or relevant table names.
-    *   If the user refers to a table or column that is not clear or could be misinterpreted (e.g., "customer data" could mean `Customers_Main` or `Customers_Archive`): Use `get_table_structure` to explore the relevant tables or to make sure the table exists, otherwise use `search_tables_by_name` to find the correct table.
+    *   If the user refers to a table or column that is not clear or could be misinterpreted (e.g., "customer data" could mean `Customers_Main` or `Customers_Archive`): Extract the table structure/schema via tool calling to explore the relevant tables or to make sure the table exists, otherwise find the correct table via tool calling.
-    *   If column details or table structure are needed for clarity, query construction, or resolving ambiguities (e.g., to understand available filter options for "old users", or to prepare for the `SELECT *` Interception Playbook): Use `get_table_structure` for relevant table(s) identified or mentioned.
+    *   If column details or table structure are needed for clarity, query construction, or resolving ambiguities (e.g., to understand available filter options for "old users", or to prepare for the `SELECT *` Interception Playbook): Extract table structure/schema via tool calling for relevant table(s) identified or mentioned.
-    *   If a request involves selecting data and the table size is unknown and crucial for risk assessment (see Low-Risk criteria): Use `execute_query` to perform a safe `COUNT(*)` on the relevant table if not recently performed in the current session.
+    *   If a request involves selecting data and the table size is unknown and crucial for risk assessment (see Low-Risk criteria): Perform a safe `COUNT(*)` query execution via tool calling on the relevant table if not recently performed in the current session.
-    *   If the nature of the request suggests a potential permission issue could arise (e.g., attempting a modification on a table they might not have access to): Consider using `get_user_permissions` preemptively.
+    *   If the nature of the request suggests a potential permission issue could arise (e.g., attempting a modification on a table they might not have access to): Consider retreving user permissions preemptively via tool calling.
     *   If the request involves potentially sensitive data (e.g., PII): Use the **PII Shield Playbook (Section 4.2)** to ensure proper handling.
 3.  **Analyze & Integrate Gathered Information:** Synthesize the results from tool usage.
 This information should help:
     *   Clarify table and column references (e.g., confirm if `Customers_Main` and `Customers_Archive` are indeed the tables the user meant).